hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/conversations_and_dialogues/637_viii_sharat_chakravarty.md

 gifts, mentioned by Manu.)
 Turning to the disciple he said, "Educate, educate, 'नान्यः पन्था विद्यतेऽयनाय — Than this there is no other way'."
-And referring in banter to the party who do not favour educational propaganda, he said, "Well, don't go into the party of Prahlâdas!"
+And referring in banter to the party who do not favour educational propaganda, he said, "Well, don't go into the party of Prahlādas!"
 Asked as to the meaning of the expression he replied, "Oh, haven't you heard?
 Tears rushed out of the eyes of Prahlada at the very sight of the first letter 'Ka' of the alphabet as it reminded him of Krishna; so how could